 As of June 30, 2018, we had cash, cash equivalents and restricted cash of RMB172.5 million (US\$26.1 million).
-The restricted cash primarily represented the amount of cash we set aside in a fund in accordance with the investor assurance program managed by us to repay the liability from the investor assurance program and other guarantee liabilities.
+The restricted cash primarily represented the amount of cash we set aside in a fund in accordance with the investor assurance program managed by us.
 When payouts were made under the investor assurance program upon occasions of default, such payouts will reduce the balance of our restricted cash.
 We monitor the balance of the investor assurance program managed by us on a regular basis, and adjusted the percentage of fund we set aside into such fund to ensure such fund can sufficiently cover the expected payouts.
 We no longer manage the investor assurance program for loans facilitated on our platform since April 28, 2018.